wwwyeeting/PyCopyTranslate/README.md

     Wait some time, system will install the environment automatically.
 4. <a id="use-start"></a>
-   You will see a executable file named PyCopyTranslate.exe;
+   You will see a executable file named PyCopyTranslate.exe(or download at release page);
 5. Double click this, a CMD window will show;
 6. Copy the string you want to know, the CMD window will show the translated result and fill the clipboard by this result by itself.